-If a student fails to meet one or more of the above standards, the student will be placed on one of three SAP statuses, as described below, and the student will be notified by e-mail of the change in his/her SAP status:
+If a student fails to meet one or more of the above standards, the student will be placed on one of three SAP statuses, as described below, and the student will be notified by mail of the change in his or her SAP status:

+• Warning status:

-- Warning status: If the student was previously under a Satisfactory - SAP status, the student's status will be moved to a Warning status for one semester, meaning that the student is being warned that he or she is not meeting SAP eligibility and has one semester to correct his or her eligibility before being placed on financial aid suspension.
+If the student was previously under a Satisfactory SAP status, the student's status will be moved to a Warning status for one semester, meaning that the student is being warned that he or she is not meeting SAP eligibility and has one semester to correct his or her eligibility before being placed on financial aid suspension.
 During this semester, the student will continue to be able to receive financial aid.

+• Suspension status:

-A Warning status cannot be appealed since students are still eligible to receive financial assistance. - Suspension status: If the student was previously under a Warning or Probation SAP status and fails to meet SAP eligibility requirements during the next semester, the student's status will be moved to a Suspension status and he or she will not be able to receive federal, state, or institutional financial aid during the next semester he or she attends.
-Students who are placed on financial aid suspension may appeal this decision by completing the SAP Appeal Process (see below).
+If the student was previously under a Warning SAP status and fails to meet SAP eligibility requirements during the next semester, the student's status will be moved to a Suspension status, and he or she will not be eligible to receive federal or institutional financial aid during the next semester he or she attends.
+Students on financial aid suspension may appeal this decision by completing the SAP Appeal Process (see below).
 Note: Financial Aid SAP eligibility is different from academic probation or suspension.
+Students who are on financial aid suspension may be allowed to register for and attend classes in future semesters, if they are not also on academic suspension.
+See the Registrar for more information.

+• Probation status:

-Students who are on financial aid suspension may be allowed to register for and attend classes in future semesters if they are not also on academic suspension.
-See the Registrar for more information. - Probation status: If a student is placed on financial aid suspension, he has the option to appeal this suspension through the SAP Appeal Process.
-If the appeal is granted, the student will be placed on financial aid probation for the next semester, and he must bring his/ her SAP eligibility to Satisfactory during that semester or be placed on financial aid suspension.
+If a student is placed on financial aid suspension, he or she has the option to appeal this suspension through the SAP Appeal Process.
+If the appeal is granted, the student will be placed on financial aid probation with an academic plan to assist the student in regaining satisfactory academic progress.
 While on probation, the student may continue to receive federal, state, and institutional aid if he is otherwise eligible.